YahiaAngelo/Film-Simulator/README.md

 ## Architecture
 The app follows the MVVM (Model-View-ViewModel) architecture and makes use of Kotlin flows for reactive data handling, which helps in managing the UI state reactively across both Android and iOS platforms.

+## LUTs Acknowledgment
+The Film LUTs used in this app are sourced from a public repository and are not owned by FilmSimulator.
+You can find them at [YahiaAngelo/Film-Luts](https://github.com/YahiaAngelo/Film-Luts) on GitHub.

 ## Getting Started